-VIDEO SPECIAL: Top 10 ‘Most Haunted’ Places In Brevard County
+VIDEO SPECIAL: Ashley’s No. 1 On Top 10 ‘Most Haunted’ Places In Brevard County

 individuals report paranormal activity

 PLEASE NOTE: IF YOU PLAN TO INVESTIGATE ANY OF THESE AREAS, BE SURE TO CHECK WITH OWNERS OR OFFICIALS IF YOU NEED PERMISSION TO FILM OR ENTER AREAS THAT ARE CONSIDERED PRIVATE PROPERTY.

 Below is a list of locations in Brevard County with multiple individuals reporting paranormal activity.

 10. The Compound – Palm Bay.
 The streets were paved in the 1980s by General Development Corporation (GDC), intended for housing development, instead, the company went bankrupt in 1991, and it became a playground for those with dangerous hobbies.

 ABOVE VIDEO: Tour of “The Compound” by Adam Woo.